Fears of a Clown: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a C−, stating, "Sometimes The Simpsons rolls out an episode that’s so pale an approximation of its best that sticking up for it becomes an exercise in hand-waving and deep, deep sighs.
 'Fears Of A Clown' isn’t good.
 It’s also not bad.
 It is, instead, irrelevant in its hollow echoes of past, actually memorable, episodes.
 When the book on 'The Simpsons' is finally closed...and the inevitable all-time episode rankings are compiled, 'Fears Of A Clown' is one of those installments destined to elicit blank stares, even from die-hard fans.
 It barely exists."